SEM-EDX ANALYSIS

 Applications

-• Determining the origin of particles that lead to failure
+- Determination of the origin of the particles, chips and particles that lead to failure

 Blasting material on CN membrane